Academics

 • Robotics & Innovation

-The objective of this course is to introduce students to the expanding field of robotics and how innovation is being accelerated through automation.
-Students are introduced to the fundamentals behind designing, building, and automating robotic systems.
-Students work in teams (3-4 students) to design, build, and program a robot.
-Project examples include Christmas Parade of Robots and a robot vs. robot game called Carnival Madness.
+The objective of this course is to introduce students to the expanding field of robotics and how innovation is being accelerated through robotics and automation.
+Students are introduced to the fundamentals behind designing, building, and automating robotic components and systems.
+Students work in teams of three to design, build, and program a robot using FIRST Tech Challenge hardware and software.
+Students are introduced to computer-aided assembly, programming with Java, the basics of control systems, and quality assurance.
+Project examples include Christmas Parade of Robots and a robot versus robot game called Carnival Madness.

 • Studio Art